strayacode/PyPlayer/README.md

 .
 Added 2 labels, one for current song position and another for song length.
 The position label updates on change in song position\
 .
 Fixed multiple bugs:\
     .
 Slider speed would move according to length of song, not from normally adding\
     .
 When the next or previous song was played the slider would stop moving due to the amount of pixels needed for the slider to move would round to 0.
-This is due to the song being longer
+This is due to the song being longer\
+    .
+Title and current position labels wouldn't be visible until the song was played\